notelai/notelai.github.io/statistics.md

 TUTORIAL 6.
 Problems on linear regression, ANOVA, data transformation.

 #### External Resources
+"Biostatistics: A Methodology For the Health Sciences" by Gerald van Belle, Lloyd D. Fisher, Patrick J. Heagerty, Thomas Lumley
-"Introduction to Probability and Statistics using R" by G. Jay Kerns
+"Fundamentals of Biostatistics" by Bernard Rosner "Introduction to Probability and Statistics using R" by G. Jay Kerns "Mathematical Statistics with Applications" by Dennis Wackerly, William Mendenhall, Richard L. Scheaffer